rkray/weborf.py/README.md

 Weborf py
 =========

 Weborf.py is a minimal webserver.
-This little script works similar to the original weborf [https://bugs.launchpad.net/weborf].
+This little script is inspired by the original weborf [https://ltworf.github.io/weborf/] but doesn't implement most of its features.

+It is also abandoned.

 It based on the SimpleHTTPServer but is easier to configure.

     Usage: weborf.py [options]